mjbarbat/recipe-forum-analysis/README.md

 The only imputation we performed was previously mentioned in the Data Cleaning section.
 For completeness, it is restated below:

 In the new DataFrame, we filled all ratings of 0 with np.nan.
 We were able to do this because when someone was inputting a recipe, the lowest rating that they could have given is 1 star, so a rating of 0 stars really means that they didn't rate it.

+## Framing a Prediction Problem
+The prediction problem we chose to answer is
+>**What features influence a recipe's preparation time?**

+This is a regression problem, since preparation time is a quantatative variable.
+Our response variable is preparation time (which can be found in the 'minutes' column of the DataFrame).
+We chose it because we thought it would be the most meaningful variable to predict (and that the most features would influence it).
+We are using MSE to evaluate our model because we weren't sure if there would be a linear relationship, so we couldn't use R^2.

+We are using only using (and modifying) other columns in the dataset, so all of the information we're using to create the model will be known at the time of prediction.

 ## Baseline Model
 Our baseline model utilizes a Random Forest Regressor in order to model the data.
 Our features - 'steps' and 'ingredients' - are both quantitative variables that we will use in order to predict average recipe preparation time across our dataset.
 This model performed with an r-squared value of 0.25 and a mean-squared-error (MSE) of 441.26.
 Thus, we can conclude that our current model does not fit the trends in our data very well - the r-squared value is relatively small and the MSE is high.
 We will need to better train the model in order to recieve better results.